CityOfPhiladelphia/ais/docs/APIUSAGE.md

    * **address** - Represents a particular address -
     [http://api.phila.gov/ais/v1/search/1234 market st](http://api.phila.gov/ais/v1/search/1234%20market%20st)

-   * **address range** - Represents all addresses within a particular address range; inputted as a range of addresses followed by street name (with predirection)
+   * **address range** - Represents all addresses within a particular address range; inputted as a range of addresses followed by street name (with predirection).
+This search type is currently under development.
    [http://api.phila.gov/ais/v1/search/1200-1234 Market St](http://api.phila.gov/ais/v1/search/1200-1234%20Market%20St)

    * **block** - Represents all addresses on a particular block; inputted as range of addresses follewed by 'block of' and then street name (with predirection) -